Valentina-pa/Bike-Renting-Analysis/README.md

 After make sure the data already clean, we need to check the correlation and have EDA.
 \
 <img width="1036" height="907" alt="image" src="https://github.com/user-attachments/assets/06a06423-8a93-4b41-8994-dc96ceb3ccec" />
+By heat map, we find that both casual and registered have a correlation with temp